cornelia-schulz/portfolio-angular/README.md

 # Portfolio

-A portfolio to showcase some of my projects.
+A portfolio to showcase some of my web development projects.

 Built with Angular.
 Deployed with AWS and Travis CI.
-View the site on: cornelia-schulz.com
+View the site on: https://cornelia-schulz.com